 Max Fritz, chief engineer of BMW, was personally involved in developing the new motorcycle.
 He was giving it his full attention and all of his time: he even had a drafting board in his house.
 Within a month, practically from scratch, Mr. Fritz created a complete design of the motorcycle in full scale, and it was ready by December 1922.

 A motorcycle with R32 index, shown at the 1923 Paris Salon, proved to be a true novelty.
 A slightly improved horizontally opposed motor was arranged with its cylinders across the frame, which greatly improved its cooling.
-This is not to say that ath was a totally original solution: the ABC company was already producing such motorcycles, but no one had thought of using an axle as transmission to the rear wheel, even though this idea was obvious.
+It wasn’t a totally original solution: the ABC company was already producing such motorcycles, but no one had thought of using a cardan shaft, even though this idea was obvious.
 In fact, from the beginning of the 20th century FN motorcycles were provided with a cardan drive of the rear wheel, while the crankshaft of the motor was arranged lengthway.

 Letter from BMW confirming the production date of the motorcycle (April 16, 1926) and the date when it was shipped to a dealer in Senftenberg (April 17, 1926).

-Even though the power unit seemed to be quite rugged, the total mass of the machine was only 122 kg, which made it possible to drive with a maximum speed of up to 90 km/h.
-This motorcycle quickly earned recognition of the general public, with its sexy and unusual look, its excellent reliability and great road performance.
+Even though the engine wasn’t powerful, the total mass of 122 kg made it possible to ride with a maximum speed of up to 90 km/h.
+BMW R32 quickly earned the recognition of the general public, with its unusual exterior, high reliability, and great road performance.

 |Manufacturer||Bayerische Motoren Werke, AG (Germany)|

 |Years of manufacture||1923-1926|

 |Quantity produced, units||3 090|

 |Engine capacity, cc||494|